 Personal Financial Planning

-Shane Mason, tax supervisor at Raich Ende Malter & Co.
-LLP in New York City, received the 2017 P. Thomas Austin Personal Financial Planning Division Scholarship.
+Chris DeBlanc, tax supervisor at RSM US LLP, received the 2018 P. Thomas Austin Personal Financial Planning (PFP) Division Scholarship.

 the Annual Enrollment Period is an opportunity for clients to be proactive in their Medicare planning.

 Inflation was the only negative indicator to worsen in the AICPA's index.